 Historic Mount Pleasant was the first preservation organization in the city to develop design guidelines based on the specific features of the houses in its neighborhood.
-These guidelines, published in 1991 with a green cover, came to be known as the Green Book.
-It was also translated into Spanish and remains a source of guidance for work that may generally be considered to be “compatible” with the historic district.
+The guidelines, originally published in 1991, known as the Green Book, due to its original green cover, is intended to assist Mount Pleasant residents when considering alterations or repairs to restore and preserve their homes and to facilitate compliance with DC’s historic district permitting process.

 - Permits & Design Review